Netcash-ZA/PayNow-Prestashop/paynow/README.md

-Sage Pay Now PrestaShop Credit Card Payment Module 2.0.0
+Netcash Pay Now PrestaShop Credit Card Payment Module 2.0.0
 =========================================================

 Introduction
 ------------
 PrestaShop is an open source e-commerce platform.

-This is the Sage Pay Now module which gives you the ability to take credit card transactions online.
+This is the Netcash Pay Now module which gives you the ability to take credit card transactions online.

 Download Instructions
 -------------------------